Fiat 600: Ghia Jolly

-In 1958 Fiat shipped a number of Fiat 600s to the Italian design house Ghia for conversion into the Jolly.
+In 1958 Fiat shipped a number of Fiat 600s to the Italian design house Ghia for conversion into a beach car called the Jolly.
 Featuring wicker seats and the option of a fringed top to shield its occupants from the Mediterranean sun, these cars were originally made for use on large yachts of the wealthy (Aristotle Onassis owned one).

 The car was designed as a luxury vehicle for wealthy Europeans and the US market.

 With a cost of nearly double that of a standard "600", they were made in a very limited production.
 It is believed that fewer than 100 exist today, each one being unique.
 32 Jolly cars were used as taxis on the island of Catalina off the coast of Los Angeles in the US from 1958 to 1962.
 Famous Fiat Jolly owners include Aristotle Onassis, Yul Brynner, Grace Kelly, Mary Pickford, Mae West, Gianni Agnelli (for whom the original Jolly was constructed), Josip Broz Tito, Wiley T. Buchanan Jr., and James Inglis.
 Fiat Jollys are highly sought after by collectors; however, replicas are being made and are being passed off as authentic.
 A genuine 1960 Fiat Jolly "600" model brought a record price of $170,500 at a collector car auction in Scottsdale, Arizona, in January 2015.